Welcome to Southend High School for Boys, whether you are a current student or are new to this outstanding Academy.

 Application procedures for new applicants - Entry September 2021

 Applications to join the Sixth Form at Southend High School for Boys are welcomed, from girls and boys, during the Autumn Term 2020.
-The online Application Form will be made available at the end of September 2020.
+The online Application Form can be access by clicking here.
 Please note applications close on Monday 7th December 2020.
 We will require from you information on your likely progress and your predicted grades.
 If you are predicted an appropriate level of achievement at GCSE, and there is space in the subjects you wish to study, we will normally offer you a place.
 Please note that once your application is submitted, we will send you a form, to be completed by your school, requesting confirmation of your predicted grades.

 Normally we welcome prospective applicants to visit the school each year.
 This year, our open evening was scheduled for 12th November 2020 .
 We are very sorry to say that due to Covid-19 restrictions currently in place, we are now unable to offer that opportunity to see the school.
 Instead, please take time to read the information on this page and watch our welcome videos above.
 Further information will be added to the website in due course.
 If you have any specific questions, please do email us on firstname.lastname@example.org.